 HRP-ERDEV modulation in EHPRF mode

-The HRP-ERDEV in its EHPRF mode supports the K=7 BCC (non-RS) HPRF modes defined in Table 15-10a and defines three new modulation schemes in Section 15.3.4.2 and Section 15.3.4.3 and allows for LDPC coding in all 5 rates.
-The modulation parameters of these are summarized in Table 5.
+The HRP-ERDEV in its EHPRF mode with dynamic PHR, supports the K=7 BCC (non Reed-Solomon codes) HPRF modes defined in Table 15-10a in 802.15.4z, defines three new modulation schemes and allows for optional LDPC coding when dynamic PHR mode is enabled.
+The modulation parameters are summarized in Table 9.
 Note that the bit rate when LDPC is enabled is variable and depends on the payload duration.
+Data rates that include 1.95, 7.8, 31.2, and 62.4 Mbps shall be supported.
+The support of 124.8 Mbps is optional.

-Table 5
+Table 9